magenta-aps/mox/doc/user/api/create.rst

    The Create operation creates a new object from the JSON payload.
    :http:method:`POST` the JSON representation of its attributes, states and relations to the URL of the class.
-It returns a newly generated UUID for the created object.
+The Create operation returns a newly generated UUID for the created object.

    The data can be supplied directly in the request if :http:header:`Content-Type`: ``application/json`` is set.